saxena1701/visualize-backend/README.md

 (This is the repository containing the source code for the backend.
 For the frontend, the source code can be found here: github.com/saxena1701/visualize-frontend)

 ## Description
 This application visualizes the spatial movement logistics across the map.
 It allows loading of the data from the CSV files placed in the directory - movement.csv and population.csv.
-The application also allows addition of data through the web interface.
+The application also allows the addition of data through the web interface.
 To import data via new files, ensure that the files are in a similar format as the ones given in the repository and replace them in the project directory.

 # Technology Stack